babel/website/_posts/2017-01-23-upgrade-guide-for-babel-7.md

 See [/docs/plugins/preset-env/](/docs/plugins/preset-env/) for more information.

-## babel-plugin-syntax-class-constructor-call
+## babel-plugin-transform-class-constructor-call

-> babel-plugin-syntax-class-constructor-call has been removed
+> babel-plugin-transform-class-constructor-call has been removed [#5119](https://github.com/babel/babel/pull/5119)

 TC39 decided to drop this proposal.